aurbano/aurbano.eu/_posts/wp/2009-10-20-perfect-jquery-ui-rotating-tabs.md

 ## Further actions:

 Now you may want to stop rotation completely when a tab is clicked.
-This can be done \"easily\": First we will add a new handler for the onclick event to the tabs-rotate, which will remove rotation.
-But we also have to unbind the hover handler we had setup, using the [unbind][7] jQuery function:
+This can be done easily: First we will add a new handler for the onclick event to the tabs-rotate, which will remove rotation.
+But we also have to unbind the hover handler we had setup, using the [`unbind`][7] jQuery function:

  [7]: http://api.jquery.com/unbind/